Bergen

 includes angry outbursts such as cursing, insulting, or name-calling, as

-and criticizing.
-Verbal abuse may also involve criticizing the person
+blaming and criticizing.
+Verbal abuse may also involve criticizing the

-rather than the behavior of the person, verbally coercing, threatening, or
+person rather than the behavior of the person, verbally coercing,

 · Physical

-as pushing, shoving, hitting, holding, pinching, slapping, grabbing,
+such as pushing, shoving, hitting, holding, pinching, slapping,

-kicking, burning, biting, punching, blocking another's way, or hitting
+grabbing, kicking, burning, biting, punching, blocking another's way, or

-another with an object.
-Destroying property or harming pets is also
+hitting another with an object.
+Destroying property or harming pets is

-physical abuse.
-Furthermore, physically aggressive behavior can result in
+also physical abuse.
+Furthermore, physically aggressive behavior can

 · Emotional